-The following information and image have been provided courtesy
+This information and images have been provided courtesy of The

 The Asian hornet (Vespa velutina) is a species of hornet which is